Million Dollar Life Insurance Policy

-This much coverage can seem excessive, but when you consider your family’s needs over the next decade, a million dollars may not be enough.
+A million dollar life insurance policy may seem excessive, but when you consider your family’s needs over the next decade, a million dollars may not provide enough coverage.

 And you may be surprised how affordable the coverage can be, especially if you’re young and healthy.